ZeeRooo/MaterialFBook/README.md

 - Now we can choose enable or disable the led light for notifications and messages separately.
 - Improved image quality by sharing.

+**Version 2.8.5:**
+- Changed name from "Messages only" to "Start in messages" #52.
+- Minor changes.
+- Fixed FC when user try share an image in Marshmallow +.
+- Notifications improved (In messages it will display the name of the user).

 ###########